nic547/TauStellwerk/README.md

 The Hardware is based around a 4-layer PCB, a STM32F103CxT MCU and a DRV8874 H-Bridge.

 ### Webserver
-The Webserver is a basic C# ASP.Core WebAPI using Kestrel, currently using .NET Core 3.1.
+The Webserver is a basic C# ASP.Core WebAPI using Kestrel, currently using .NET 5.
 Thanks to .NET Core, the Application should run on both Windows and Linux, on both ARM and x86 processors.
-A upgrade to NET 5.0 is intended shortly after Release of .NET 5.0.

 ### Webapp
 The Webapp is done with vanilla HTML/CSS and Typescript.
 As it's a website, it should run on almost any device with a recent browser.